junxit/us-congress-bills-114/bill.md

 ## § 2.
 Pilot program on Department of Veterans Affairs Veteran Engagement Team events

 - **(a)** *In general*
-  - **(1)** *Pilot program* Beginning not later than October 1, 2016, the Secretary of Veterans Affairs shall carry out a three-year pilot program under which the Secretary shall carry out events, to be known as “Veteran Engagement Team events”.
+  - **(1)** *Pilot program* Beginning not later than October 1, 2016, the Secretary of Veterans Affairs shall carry out a 3-year pilot program under which the Secretary shall carry out events, to be known as “Veteran Engagement Team events”.
 The Secretary shall ensure that such events are carried out—
-    - **(A)** during the first year during which the Secretary carries out the pilot program, at least once a month in a location within the jurisdiction of each of 10 regional offices of the Department of Veterans Affairs, including at least two regional offices in each of the five districts of the Veterans Benefits Administration under the organization of such Administration in effect as of the date of the enactment of this Act; and
+    - **(A)** during the first year during which the Secretary carries out the pilot program, at least once a month in a location within the jurisdiction of each of 10 regional offices of the Department of Veterans Affairs, including at least 2 regional offices in each of the 5 districts of the Veterans Benefits Administration under the organization of such Administration in effect as of the date of the enactment of this Act; and
-    - **(B)** during each of the second and third years during which the Secretary carries out the pilot program, at least once a month in a location within the jurisdiction of each of 15 regional offices of the Department, including at least three regional offices in each such district.
+    - **(B)** during each of the second and third years during which the Secretary carries out the pilot program, at least once a month in a location within the jurisdiction of each of 15 regional offices of the Department, including at least 3 regional offices in each such district.
   - **(2)** *Veteran Engagement Team events* During each Veteran Engagement Team event, the Secretary shall provide assistance to veterans in completing and adjudicating claims for disability compensation under chapter 11 of title 38, United States Code, and for pension under chapter 15 of such title.
 The Secretary shall ensure that—
     - **(A)** all Veteran Engagement Team events occur during the normal business hours of the sponsoring regional office;
     - **(B)** the events are carried out at different locations within the jurisdiction of each regional office and at least 50 miles from any regional office;